 2914 E. Grange Ave., Cudahy, (414) 488-8007

-**Pizza Pete’s is currently closed due to a fire next door (give ‘em some love when they reopen**
+**Pizza Pete’s is currently still closed due to a fire that broke out next door (give ‘em some love when they are able to reopen)**

 Well ...
 Cudahy is south of Milwaukee.
 But it's not Chicago.
 Based on the crust alone (and it's stuffed nature), this is not a classic Chicago-style deep dish.
 But, if you’re a fan of deep dish with a thick flavorful crust that’s loaded with cheese, you might just find a happy place at Pizza Pete’s.
 [Read more]